Barkha Sharma: Writer

 Barkha Sharma is a globally celebrated author for children’s books on yoga, called 'Global Little Yogis', published by Rupa Publications.
 The aim of the book is promoting mindful and holistic living for greater happiness, as opposed to solely seeking material and commercial gratification.
 Cricketer Sachin Tendulkar wrote about the book, "A fun yoga book for children that guides them towards positivity, harmony and dynamic self-development.
 This has something for everyone."
 Actress Juhi Chawla noted that the book is "a delightful gift for every little child and young parent for living a healthy, fun, and successful life!"

-Global Little Yogis, a groundbreaking children’s wellness book by Barkha Sharma, was unveiled at the United Nations Headquarters in New York City by India’s Permanent Representative, Ambassador Ruchira Kamboj.
-Celebrating the timeless power of ancient yogic techniques, the book reimagines them for today’s generation of children and their families — blending movement, music, mindfulness, and multicultural wisdom into a vibrant, accessible guide.
-In a rare diplomatic gesture, Global Little Yogis was gifted to the heads of state of all 194 UN member nations, marking a powerful moment of cultural diplomacy and spotlighting India’s soft power on the global stage.
+Global Little Yogis, a children’s wellness book by Barkha Sharma, was unveiled at the United Nations Headquarters in New York City by India’s Permanent Representative, Ambassador Ruchira Kamboj.
+Showcasing the perceived power of ancient yogic techniques, the book reimagines them as a new and accessible guide for aspiring yogis.
+Global Little Yogis was gifted to the heads of state of all 194 UN member nations, marking a moment of cultural diplomacy and placing a spotlight on Indian culture.